betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_event.md

 All BSSw.io resources have a deck at the start of the article.
 The deck has two parts: (1) deck text and (2) deck attributes.
 Following is guidance for "events" and their decks.

 ### Deck text
 Deck text is usually a couple of lines about the event.
 No images are allowed in the event deck.
+Please keep the deck text timeline-neutral.
+That means: do not include words like “call for submissions”, "invited to submit" etc in the deck text.
 For all other guidance on the deck text, please refer to the [common styling section](bssw_styling_common.html) of the guide.

 ### Deck Attributes